-On December 4th I will be hosting a Gush class, we will go into all the details behind female ejaculation, also known as squirting: the biological process, the history of its study and subsequent social stigma and fetishization.
-Before we meet to dive in, or for those of you who can’t make it next Thursday, I’ve collecting a few facts to give you some background knowledge.
-Here is a list of things that I believe everyone should know about squirting.
+Are you curious about female ejaculation, also known as squirting?
+I love to teach about the details behind squirting: the biological process, the history of its study and subsequent social stigma and fetishization.
+Here is a list of things that I believe everyone should know about female ejaculation.

 1. Squirting isn’t a superpower